 Rapid intervention (same day/next day catch up) – in mathematics new learning is built upon previous understanding, so in order for learning to progress and to keep the class together pupils need to be supported to keep up and areas of difficulty must be dealt with as and when they occur.
-We do this through same day/next day interventions of up to 20 minutes in DIRT time (directed independent reflection time).
+We do this through intervening in the lesson mainly, or at times in same day/next day interventions of up to 20 minutes in DIRT time (directed independent reflection time).
 In addition, we still run intervention sessions outside of the maths lesson for some targeted children.
 Work done in these sessions will often be done in purple pen.

 Marking – the marking policy for mathematics acknowledges the different style of teaching in maths, and follows the NCETM guidelines published April 2016.
 The policy requires that learning is ticked and a comment is only made if/when a teacher feels this is necessary to move learning forward.
 Highlighting the ‘title’ shows if the learning objective has been achieved (green – ‘super green’ can be used if a child is showing evidence of working at a greater depth) or more practice is needed (amber).
 Gap tasks may appear for individual children in their books, but usually gaps are addressed through same day/next day catch up and therefore will not necessarily be recorded in books.
 The most valuable feedback is given during a lesson.
 Children are encouraged to self/peer assess and will often self mark/correct where able to do so.

-Planning – we no longer make traditional plans.
-We feel teachers’ time is better spent structuring flipcharts and thinking about lesson structure, small steps, variation and the sequence of a lesson and to plan for when it is beneficial to work with concrete and pictorial resources.
+Planning – teachers plan by structuring flipcharts and thinking about lesson structure, small steps, variation and the sequence of a lesson and to plan for when it is beneficial to work with concrete and pictorial resources.
 Challenge activities are highlighted green, whilst ways to support pupils struggling to grasp a concept is highlighted purple.

 SEN pupils – may be supported by additional adults or different resources.
 They may also complete additional activities outside of the mathematics lesson.
 Ways to support these pupils are highlighted purple.
-Maths packs are available in every class with additional resources such as multiplication squares, etc. Interventions include: [email protected], Ist [email protected] and use of the DfE RtP criteria.
-We have high expectations of all children and strongly believe that all children are equally able in mathematics.
+Maths packs are available in every class with additional resources such as multiplication squares, etc. We have high expectations of all children and strongly believe that all children are equally able in mathematics.
 Some may take longer to grasp concepts and may need careful scaffolding or extra time/support but they can still achieve!

 Number Skills/Times Tables and Home Learning –EYFS and KS1 use Numbots to help secure confident subitising and number sense.
-Y3-6 work on Times Table Rockstars regularly as well as weekly quizzes and this is celebrated though a whole KS2 display, certificates and celebration assemblies.
+Y3-6 work on Times Table Rockstars regularly as well as weekly quizzes.
 Both of these also support home learning alongside use of MyMaths.
 We also have a comprehensive 'Maths at Home' section on our website.

-Assessment and Knowledge Retention–PUMA assessments aligned to WR are used to give a maths age and a standardised score and Testbase in summer to get a scaled score.
-These are tracked on the whole school tracker sheet and closely checked against pupils FFT 20 scaled score targets.
+Assessment and Knowledge Retention–PUMA assessments aligned to WR are used to give a maths age and a standardised score and this is uploaded to FFT which converts this to a scaled scor, enabling us to closely track progress against pupils FFT 20 scaled score targets.
 Teacher assessment is shown through marking and end of block WR tasks in pupil books.
 We use daily flashbacks, regular mental maths sessions/quizzes and end of block assessments to check gaps and aid knowledge retrieval and retention.